sphinx-gallery/sphinx-gallery/doc/getting_started.rst

   example ``.py`` files (more details in :ref:`image_scrapers`) and thumbnail images for the gallery.
 * A directory for each sub-directory in ``'example_dirs'``.
-Within each directory will be the above and below listed files for that 'sub-gallery'.
+Within each directory will be the above and below listed files for that 'sub-gallery' (aka subsection).

 Additionally for **each** ``.py`` file, a file with the following suffix is
 generated: